plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_52.rst

 For End Users
 ~~~~~~~~~~~~~

-Site-Administrators can use the *URL Management* control panel (``/@@redirection-controlpanel``) to manage and add alternative URLs including bulk upload of alternative urls.
+Site-Administrators can use the :guilabel:`URL Management` control panel (``/@@redirection-controlpanel``) to manage and add alternative URLs including bulk upload of alternative urls.

-As a Editor, you can see a *URL Management* link in the actions menu of a content item, and add or remove alternative urls for this specific content item.
+As an Editor, you can see the :guilabel:`URL Management` link in the :guilabel:`actions` menu of a content item, and add or remove alternative URLs for this specific content item.

 For Developers